Unlocking Success: How to Craft the Perfect Software RFP in 2025

 Week 8: Reference Checks and Final Evaluation

-• Conduct thorough reference checks with the specific questions outlined above
+• Conduct thorough reference checks with specific questions

 Week 9: Contract Negotiation